Shamrin-B/SR-FLIPFLOP-USING-CASE/README.md

 **Procedure**
 ```
-1.design the SR Flip-Flop circuit using the IC 7474,switches,LED,and wires.
+1.Type the program in the Quartus software.
-2.configure the input switch (S and R)to apply the different input combination.
+2.compile and run the program.
-3.run the simulation to observe the output(Q and Q') on the LEDs.
+3.geenerate the RTL schematic and save the logical diagram.
-4.verife the output with the  SR Flip-Flop the truth table to ensure the funtionality according to its truth table.
+4.creat the node for the input and output to generate the timing diagram.
-5.Analyze the results, take a screen short, and generate a report to document.
+5.for the different input combination generate the timing diagram.
 ```
 **PROGRAM**
 ```